gitxnav/SP-Final-Project/README.md

 pip install -r path/to/requirements.txt
 ```

 **Note**.
 If we download news packages we need to include them in the requirements file.
-For doing that, one we installed the package, we need to update the `requirements.txt` file:
+For doing that, once we installed the package, we need to update the `requirements.txt` file:
 ```python
 pip freeze >> path/to/requirements.txt
 ```